-Sanguineria - canadensis, 1 Pack
+Sanguineria canadensis - Bloodroot, 1 Pack

 - Canada-Wide Shipping

-Sanguinaria - canadensis
+Sanguinaria canadensis

 Sanguinaria canadensis, commonly known as Bloodroot, is a charming spring ephemeral native to woodlands across North America.
 Emerging from a bright orange-red rhizome, it produces delicate white flowers—resembling a pincushion of pure snow—typically wrapped by a scalloped basal leaf that unfurls as the bloom opens.
 These early-season blossoms open in sunlight and close at night, offering fleeting yet exquisite garden moments.
 Soon after, the foliage expands into lush, blue-green leaves before the plant retreats underground for summer